 Pursuant to the Family Care Partnership Program contract(s) between the State of Wisconsin, Department of Health Services, Division of Long-Term Care, and the Managed Care Organization, hereafter known as the MCO.
 The MCO certifies that: The business entity named on this form is a qualified provider enrolled with and authorized to participate in the Wisconsin Medicaid program as an MCO.
 The MCO acknowledges that Federal Code 42 C.F.R. § 438.600 (e.g.) requires that the data submitted must be certified by a Chief Financial officer, Chief Executive Officer, or a person who reports directly to and who is authorized to sign for the Chief Financial Officer or Chief Executive Officer.
 The MCO hereby requests payment from the Wisconsin Medicaid program based on encounter data submitted and in so doing makes the following certification to the State of Wisconsin as required by Federal Code 42 C.F.R. § 438.600 (e.g.).
-The MCO has reported to the State of Wisconsin for the month/year of The MCO has reviewed the encounter data for the period and batch listed above and I, I, (enter Name of Chief Financial Officer, Chief Executive Officer or Name of person who reports directly to and who is authorized to sign for Chief Financial Officer, Chief Executive Officer) acknowledge that the information described above may directly affect the calculation of payments to the MCO.
+The MCO has reported to the State of Wisconsin for the month/year of all new encounters included in batch ID# The MCO has reviewed the encounter data for the period and batch listed above and I, (enter Name of Chief Financial Officer, Chief Executive Officer or Name of person who reports directly to and who is authorized to sign for Chief Financial Officer, Chief Executive Officer) attest that based on best knowledge, information, and belief as of the date indicated below, all information submitted to the State of Wisconsin in this batch is accurate, complete, and truthful.
+No material fact has been omitted from this form.
+I, (enter Name of Chief Financial Officer, Chief Executive Officer or Name of person who reports directly to and who is authorized to sign for Chief Financial Officer, Chief Executive Officer) acknowledge that the information described above may directly affect the calculation of payments to the MCO.
 I understand that I may be prosecuted under applicable federal and state laws for any false claims, statements, or documents, or concealment of a material fact.
 SIGNATURE - NAME AND TITLE OF CFO, CEO OR DELEGATE DATE SIGNED